-First we must identify the situation, problem, or sin.
+First, we must identify the situation, problem, or sin.
 Use a story from the bible or a personal experience to help bring your devotion to life.
-This is our opportunity to open the reader’s eyes and shine light on what may or may not be going on in their lives and the world around them.
-Be sure to use a powerful statement or question to really capture the readers attention.
+This is our opportunity to open the reader’s eyes and shine a light on what may or may not be going on in their lives and the world around them.
+Be sure to use a powerful statement or question to really capture the readers’ attention.

 You’ve identified the issue and captured the reader’s attention.
 Now it’s time to direct them to the nourishing truth found in God’s word and show them what it says.
 In a friendly and compassionate manner, try to answer these questions for our reader: What do the scriptures say about this issue?
 Does God provide specific directions for us on how to handle the subject?
 What lesson can we learn?

-Now that we’ve identified the problem and pointed them to the seeds of truth in Gods word, it’s time to instill hope and confidence in the readers heart.
+Now that we’ve identified the problem and pointed them to the seeds of truth in God’s word, it’s time to instill hope and confidence in the reader’s heart.
 Does God’s word offer comfort about the issue?
 Is there a promise in His word that our reader needs to be reminded of?
-Answering questions like these will encourage and prepare our reader’s heart for the next step.
+Answering questions like these will encourage and prepare our reader’s hearts for the next step.

-We want the truth and wisdom we’ve shared with our reader to take root and grow.
+We want the truth and wisdom we’ve shared with our readers to take root and grow.
 Once our reader’s heart has been prepared, it’s time to reinforce what God’s word says and remind them how it applies to them.
-This can be done with a powerful closing statement or a challenging question to inspire the reader to want to make a change.
-(If your reader were to only remember one piece of information from your devotion, what would you want it to be?
+This can be done with a powerful closing statement or a challenging question to inspire the reader.
+(If your reader were only to remember one piece of information from your devotion, what would you want it to be?
 Or in other words, what’s the key point?)